 To update you on the details of the birth, I’ll start from the beginning.
 Although if you received my KodakGallery photos, you probably feel as if you were in the delivery room with us.

 My mom, dad and I arrived at Hospital Esperanza at 8:00 a.m. and were shown to our room.
-A guy came in to fill out a form on my medical history and I was given a prostaglandin tablet to start the dilation process.
+A guy came in to fill out a form on my medical history and I was given a pros

 Things progressed well and I dilated to a 3 in three hours, but then didn’t dilate for the next two hours, so I was given oxytocin, or Pitocin, to get things going again.
 All day my doctor had been saying that Sienna was going to arrive at 8:00 pm, so she’d be born on 8/8/08 at 8, but I was doubtful that the pace would pick up that much.